-(20) New Accounting Standards (Continued)
+(19) New Accounting Standards (Continued)

-In April 2022, the GASB issued Statement No. 99, Omnibus 2022.
-The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
-The requirements related to extension of the use of LIBOR, accounting for SNAP distributions, disclosures of nonmonetary transactions, pledges of future revenues by pledging governments, clarification of certain provisions in Statement 34, as amended, and terminology updates related to Statement 53 and Statement 63 are effective upon issuance.
-The requirements related to leases, PPPs, and SBITAs are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
-The requirements related to financial guarantees and the classification and reporting of derivative instruments within the scope of Statement 53 are effective for fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
 In June 2022, the GASB issued Statement No. 100, Accounting Changes and Error Corrections.
 This Statement requires disclosure in notes to financial statements of descriptive information about accounting changes and error corrections, such as their nature.
 In addition, information about the quantitative effects on beginning balances of each accounting change and error correction should be disclosed by reporting unit in a tabular format to reconcile beginning balances as previously reported to beginning balances as restated.
 The requirements of this Statement are effective for accounting changes and error corrections made in fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
 Earlier application is encouraged.

 In June 2022, the GASB issued Statement No. 101, Compensated Absences.
 This statement updates the recognition and measurement guidance for compensated absences and amends certain previously required disclosures.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2023.

 Management has not determined the effects these new GASB Statements may have on prospective financial statements.

-(21) Subsequent Events
+(20) Subsequent Events

-Management has evaluated subsequent events through March 29, 2023, the date the financial statements were available to be issued.
+Management has evaluated subsequent events through March 27, 2024, the date the financial statements were available to be issued.